-Beyond providing materials, the Mission Agency is involved in a major effort to provide quality education to children.
+Beyond providing materials, Presbyterian Mission is involved in a major effort to provide quality education to children.
 There are both national and international components to this campaign.
 You can become involved in these efforts as an individual volunteer or as a congregation.
-We welcome conversations with you and a partnership with your congregation, school, seminary, Presbytery or Synod (those are larger, geographical groups of churches).
+We welcome conversations with you and a partnership with your congregation, school, seminary, presbytery or synod (those are larger, geographical groups of churches).

-We also support the work of the many Presbyterian colleges in the U.S. Many of those are traditionally racial ethnic schools and colleges.
+We also support the work of the many Presbyterian colleges in the U.S. Many of those are traditionally schools and colleges equipping communities of color.
 There are some scholarships and grants available in conjunction with racial ethnic schools and colleges.
 You can find information on the linked page in this paragraph.

-We also provide support to Presbyterian seminaries through the Office of Theological Education.
+We also provide support to Presbyterian Church (U.S.A.)-related seminaries.

 Presbyterian Publishing Corporation produces educational materials and curriculum that can be used in Sunday School classes and Bible studies, and they publish books by esteemed pastors, seminary leaders and many other Presbyterians.
 This work is designed to guide teachers, parents and pastors as they help raise the next generation of faithful servants, and to continue the exploration of faith through the teen years and beyond.
 You can find much of this in Curriculum.